agisga/agisga.github.io/_posts/2016-05-12-grpSLOPE_on_CRAN.md

 ---
 layout: post
-title: My first R package on CRAN!
+title: My first R package on CRAN
+tags:
+- r
+- grpSLOPE
+- regression
+- FDR
 ---

 A couple of weeks ago I have released my first R package on CRAN.
 For me it turned out to be a far less painful process than many people on the internet portray it to be (even though the package uses quite a lot of C++ code via Rcpp and RcppEigen, and even though R CMD check returns two NOTEs).
 Some of the most helpful resources for publishing the package were: